carobashok/BT/BACKLOG.md

 what patterns it follows (e.g. always stock-driven, or also production-batch-driven).

+## Two-tier status grouping (Pending / Completed)
+Right now the app shows all 5 granular statuses flat (Placed, Confirmed, In Production, Dispatched, Delivered) everywhere — Order Tracker filter, Update Status queue selector, Dashboard chart.

+Idea: add a higher-level grouping on top —
+- **Completed** = Delivered
+- **Pending** = everything else (Placed, Confirmed, In Production, Dispatched), with the specific sub-status still visible/selectable once "Pending" is chosen

+This is mainly a UI/filtering layer, not a schema change — the underlying `status` column and STATUS_TRANSITIONS logic can stay as-is.
+Would touch:
+- Order Tracker's status filter (top-level Pending/Completed choice, then optional sub-status filter)
+- Update Status tab's "Show orders in status" selector (same pattern)
+- Dashboard's "Orders by Status" chart (could show both the grouped view and the granular breakdown)

+Worth doing once it's clear whether people actually want to see Pending vs Completed at a glance first, then drill in — vs. the current flat list being fine as-is.

 ## Region/state-based access control
 RSM and Management should eventually only see orders for their own region/state, not all customers.
 Needs: